Submissions and Contact

 It is these rebels, the #ImmodestWomen, Gorilla Girls, Soul Sisters and fictive fighters, even the controversial ones, that we want to consider in our latest digital issue for the Lucy Writers’ platform.
 We would like pitches or submissions on the female risk-takers, law-breakers, art-makers and world-shapers of the past and present.
 It’s the centenary of some women gaining the vote, the bicentenary of Mary Shelley’s Frankenstein and the fifty-year commemoration of Paris ’68; we feel, therefore, that ‘kooky, funky’, radical women is a fitting theme to explore.
 We invite reviews, features, creative writing (poetry, fiction, flash fiction, literary non-fiction, script extracts), photography and illustration on radical women who dangerously fought for change and creativity a la Solanas.*

 *We invite all submissions broadly around this theme, but we are also open to receiving pitches that counter or lie outside of it.
 Each term we will put forward a chosen topic in the hope of offering parameters to those creatives who require direction.
 However, Lucy Writers will always consider and very much welcomes work that is not directly related to our termly theme.
-Lucy Writers is an inclusive site for women writers; we hope to be the place, room and home for your words, and welcome work by women creatives of all backgrounds, cultures and ethnicities, irrespective of what stage you are at in your career.
+Lucy Writers is an inclusive site for women and non-binary writers; we hope to be the place, room and home for your words, and welcome work by women and non-binary creatives of all backgrounds, cultures and ethnicities, irrespective of what stage you are at in your career.